-High Lipase Milk: Causes, Effects And Tips To Manage It
+High Lipase Milk: Causes, Effects, And Tips To Manage It

-check_icon Research-backed
+✔ Research-backed

 Lipase is a naturally occurring enzyme in breast milk that helps hydrolyze milk fat into easily digestible and absorbable fatty acids.
-The cause for high lipase in the breast milk of only some mothers is unknown.
+The cause for high lipase in the breast milk of some mothers is unknown.
 Expressed and stored breast milk is believed to have higher lipase levels.

 High lipase levels in breast milk can make it smell and taste off and soapy.
 These changes may be why some babies refuse to breastfeed or bottle-feed expressed breast milk.
 Parents may also feel apprehensive about these changes and worry if the expressed milk is safe for the babies.
 Read to learn more about the causes of high lipase milk, the impacts of lipase activity on breast milk, and ways to manage it.